 - c.
 Treatment Program Testing: In accordance with Minn.
 Stat. § 181.951, subd.
-6., the City may request or require an employee to undergo drug and alcohol testing if the employee has been referred by the City for chemical dependency treatment or evaluation, or is participating in a chemical dependency treatment program under an employee benefit plan.
-In such a case, the employee may be requested or required to undergo drug or alcohol testing without prior notice during the evaluation or treatment period and for a period of up to two years following completion of any prescribed chemical dependency treatment program. - d.
-Routine Physical Examination Testing: The City may request or require an employee to undergo drug testing as part of a routine physical examination.
+6., the City may request or require an employee to undergo drug, and-alcohol, or cannabis testing if the employee has been referred by the City for chemical dependency treatment or evaluation, or is participating in a chemical dependency treatment program under an employee benefit plan.
+In such a case, the employee may be requested or required to undergo drug, or alcohol, or cannabis testing without prior notice during the evaluation or treatment period and for a period of up to two years following completion of any prescribed chemical dependency treatment program. - d.
+Routine Physical Examination Testing: The City may request or require an employee to undergo drug and/or alcohol testing, but not cannabis testing, except for the categories of positions listed above for which cannabis is considered a drug or unless otherwise required by state or federal law as part of a routine physical examination.
 The City, in accordance with Minn.
 Stat. § 181.951, subd.
 3, will request or require this type of testing no more than once annually, and the employee will be provided with at least two weeks' written notice that the test will be required as part of the physical examination. - e.
 Random Testing: In accordance with Minn.
 Stat. § 181.951, subd.
-4, the City may require an employee to submit to random testing if the employee is in a safety-sensitive position.
+4, the City may require an employee to submit to random alcohol, drug, and cannabis testing if the employee is in a safety-sensitive position.